nicholas-johnson/nicholasjohnson.com/src/pages/mongo-course/intro.md

-;;;
-"title": "Welcome to MongoDB",
+---
+title: Welcome to MongoDB
-"description": "In which we meet MongoDB, connect to a terminal and say hello.", "section": "mongo",
+description: In which we meet MongoDB, connect to a terminal and say hello.
-"exercise": "intro",
-"layout": "exercise"
-;;;

-%article
+section: mongo
+exercise: intro
+layout: ../../layouts/Course.astro
+course: mongoCourse
+---

 # Welcome to MongoDB